shannaurelle/simplified-weather-calendar/README.md

 ## Roadmap
 For this calendar we aim to start with a flat design, then slowly add more interactive and intuitive features.
 1. Add an animation of colors swirling the rectangle when hovered
+2. Add button functionality for the button and its relevant animations
-2. Add specific daily rectangles for each month
+3. Add specific daily rectangles for each month
-3. Add a light mode for this design and let user decide when to switch
+4. Add a light mode for this design and let user decide when to switch